 Our compensation strategy supports IBM’s ongoing transformation.
-It is designed to ensure that executives balance short-term objectives against long-term priorities, to align executive and stockholder interests, and to attract and retain the leadership needed to successfully deliver on our shift to higher value.
-Pay decisions were made in the context of our financial performance relative to our goals, while taking into account the substantial progress in repositioning the portfolio and the Company for the future.
+It is designed to ensure that executives balance short-term objectives against long-term priorities, to align executive and stockholder interests, and to attract and retain the leadership needed to execute our transformation successfully into a cognitive solutions and cloud platform company.
+Pay decisions were made in the context of our financial performance relative to our goals, while taking into account the substantial progress made in repositioning the portfolio and IBM for the future.

-For 2014 performance, the Board approved an annual incentive payment of $3.6 million for Mrs. Rometty, at 90% of target.
-The payout level considered a balanced view of performance, including financial results that were lower than target, substantial actions taken to reposition the Company in higher value businesses, and marketleading client satisfaction levels.
-This incentive payment follows a year in which Mrs. Rometty recommended forgoing her annual incentive, which the independent members of the Board accepted.
-For the other named executive officers, their incentive awards for 2014 ranged from 70% to 90% of target, reflecting Company and Unit performance against predetermined objectives and individual contributions to the transformation.
-Taking into consideration the actual salary, actual annual incentive payout and actual long-term incentive award for the period 2012–2014, Mrs. Rometty earned 74% of her annual total target compensation in 2014.
+For 2015 performance, the Board approved an annual incentive payment of $4.5 million for Mrs. Rometty, which represented 90% of target.
+The payout level considered a balanced view of performance, including financial results lower than planned, but strong growth in strategic imperatives revenue, leading to a faster remix towards the business portfolio of the future while also progressing the core portfolio of systems and services.
+Taking into consideration the actual salary, annual incentive payout and long-term incentive award for the period 2013-2015, Mrs. Rometty earned 55% of her annual total target compensation in 2015.